tardate/LittleCodingKata/books/advanced-perl-programming/README.md

 ### Second Edition Source Code

-I con't find the examples online.
+I can't find the examples online.
 Maybe they are available is one has an O'Reilly membership.

 ## Credits and References